 Many reviewers speak of the relatively short lines here, compared with some of the more expensive big name buffets in Las Vegas.

 The low price is a big selling point here, as is the convenience factor for the thousands of guest staying and playing at the Excalibur.
-Many of whom visit the buffet after receiving it comped from a room package or from points earned on their M-Life card.
+Many of whom visit the buffet after receiving it comped from a room package or from points earned on their MGM Rewards card.

 And while it has been remodeled, this is still more of an “old school” buffet in that menu items mostly come served in a large pan, rather than the individual serve portions you see at the more upscale buffets.